enanomapper/tutorials/Omics descriptors calculation/Omics descriptors calculation R package.md

 data(dat4h)
 maybe str(dat4h) ; plot(dat4h) ...

-## generate.biclust.model- GO descriptors model using bi-clustering algorithm
+# generate.biclust.model go descriptors model using bi clustering algorithm

 ### Description
 This function is used to estimate the cluster memberships for omics data, based on GO ontology.
 Data are clustered based on bi-clustering algorithm from the blockcluster R package using default values.
 The user needs to specify the number of clusters for both axes.